pedrostc/AoCDojo3-Mastermind/README.md

 ## Getting started with this repository
 You'll need [Node.Js](https://nodejs.org/) installed to be able to utilize this repository.

+We recommend the use of VS Code on this session.
+This repo has some recommended extensions that will help you throughout the session.
+To find them search by `@recommended` on the **Extensions** menu, and see the **Workspace Recommendations** tab.

+This repo has a tutorial that can help you getting started with the session, to use it you need the **CodeTour** extension.
+After that extension is installed you will find the tutorial under the **CODETOUR** tab in the **Explorer** menu.

 After cloning, run `npm install` on the root of this repository to install all necessary dependencies.

 To run tests, you can use the `npm run test` command.
 If you want to enable file watch, so the tests re-run automatically after saving a file, you can use the `npm run test:watch` command.